Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Fredholm Sections of Strong Polyfold Bundles

 The chapter is devoted to the Cauchy--Riemann section of the strong polyfold bundle $W\to Z$ constructed in the previous section.
 Its solution sets are the Gromov compactified moduli spaces.
 We shall prove, in particular, Theorem \ref{maincauchy-riemann} of the introduction.

-\subsection{Fredholm Sections of Strong Polyfold Bundles}
+\section{Fredholm Sections of Strong Polyfold Bundles}

-We begin with the definition of a section of a strong bundle. \begin{definition} Let $P:E=(E, {\bf E})\to X=(X, {\bf X})$ be the strong bundle over the ep-groupoid $X$ introduced above.
+We begin with the definition of a section of a strong bundle. \begin{definition} Let $P:E=(E, {\bf E})\to X=(X, {\bf X})$ be a strong bundle over the ep-groupoid $X$.
 A {\bf section of the strong bundle} $P$ is an sc-smooth functor